Mono (British band): History

 In 1998, the use of "Life in Mono" in the soundtrack, trailers, and end credits of the film adaptation of Great Expectations (after Robert De Niro, who was working on the film, heard the song) brought greater exposure for the song than ever before, and it became the number one most requested song on US radio stations (such as KROQ-FM in Los Angeles, KITS in San Francisco, and WNNX in Atlanta) for weeks following the film's release.
 (In terms of specific radio stations, for example, "Life in Mono" made #45 on the KROQ Top 106.7 Countdown of 1998 and #76 on the 91X Top 91 of 1998, while Formica Blues was #73 on Toronto's 102.1 The Edge's 1998 year-end top 102 albums countdown.)
 With the band's new U.S. deal with Mercury Records (signed with then-A&R vice president Steve Greenberg, who had reportedly been looking to sign the band from the start), promotional singles of "Life in Mono" were also distributed to nightclubs at about the same time as modern rock stations, though only later was the single provided to Top 40 stations.

 Now at the height of their popularity, Mono embarked on their only concert tour.
 After a quiet period, however, the band broke up in 2000.
 De Maré now sings for Violet Indiana featuring Robin Guthrie of the group Cocteau Twins; later, in 2004, she recalled feeling "creatively stifled" as part of Mono.
 Violet Indiana has released a number of singles, two albums and a singles collection.
 More recently, de Maré also founded Pearl Dust, a music management company.
-Virgo joined International Love Corporation, an unsigned rock band promoted through Myspace and CD Baby, as keyboardist.
+Virgo went on to work with a number of high profile artists including Alanis Morissette (for the film Dogma); Rob Fusari (Lady Gaga), whilst continuing with his keyboard session work on a number of album releases.
+He also wrote music for film and TV, winning a British Television Advertising Craft Award for best original music for the cinema advertisement ‘What Do You See’.
+He also played live keyboards for a number of bands including International Love Corporation; The Bellagios (appearing at Glastonbury festival); Maiuko and Mampama.
+In 2008, he gained a further M.A. (with distinction) in classical music composition.
+In 2026 he released 'Ghost Piano', an album of solo piano music.